cvjena/cn24/README.md

 * [Urban Scene Understanding Example](https://github.com/cvjena/cn24/wiki/Urban-Scene-Understanding-Example)
 * [Road Detection Example](https://github.com/cvjena/cn24/wiki/Road-Detection-Example)

-The repository contained pre-trained networks for these two applications, which are ready to use.
+The repository contains pre-trained networks for these two applications, which are ready to use.

 ### Licensing
 CN24 is available under a 3-clause BSD license.
 See [LICENSE](LICENSE) for details.